zihuaye/3xsd/README.md

   (Test CN-US WAN link with 150ms-280ms latency, through the always-jammed CUCN submarine cable) However, UDT tunnel beats normal TCP connection without ZetaTCP, with 30%-50% outperforming.(v) (Test link like above)
+  And an encrypted UDT tunnel will has 50% performance decrease.

 ###More performance:
 There are at lease two ways to increase the performance of 3xsd: